JElchison/crypto-lab/README.md

 Two users are utilized on the Ubuntu machine:

 1. Whatever user you run [`start.sh`](start.sh) as.
 On the EC2 instance, this is the `ubuntu` user.
-To avoid spoling the challenge, students in the lab should not have access to this user's home directory.
+To avoid spoiling the challenge, students in the lab should not have access to this user's home directory.
 This user should be a sudoer.
 2. A new `student` user, created by [`install.sh`](install.sh).
 All students in the lab will utilize this user.
-This user should *not* be a sudoer, but should be able to `sudo tcpdump`.
+This user should **not** be a sudoer, but should be able to `sudo tcpdump`.

 # Setup